 With no sun, bass are more likely to roam when it’s raining than when it’s sunny.
 For that reason, the bass that were once locked on that little sweet spot are now likely spread out over a much bigger area.
 To connect, speed up whatever presentation you are fishing – so you can cover more water in a day.
 If you’re fishing in the rain and throwing a spinnerbait, start burning it.
 If you are fishing in the rain and throwing a worm – don’t soak it as long.
 The fish are more aggressive during the rain, so you shouldn’t need to work as hard to make them bite.

-Surface runoff brings nutrients into the water, which attracts baitfish, and in turn – bass.
+Runoff water during a rainstorm brings in nutrients, which attracts baitfish, and in turn – bass.
 Focus on any places you find where runoff is coming into the lake, particularly if it’s still reasonably clean.
 Bass will move quite a distance to line up and feed on bait along mud lines, culvert pipes, and creek inlets.
 Focusing on these areas when fishing in the rain can be extremely effective when it really starts coming down.